pyk/bench/README.md

 `bench` shows you the time your code takes.
 It tells you "what" the speed is.
 But it does not tell you "why" it is slow.
 To find out why, use tools like `perf` on Linux.
-Or use Firefox Profiler.
 These tools show you where the CPU spends time.
 For example, `perf record` runs your code and collects data.
-Then `perf report` shows hotspots.
-Like too many branches or cache misses.
+Then `perf report` or [Firefox Profiler](https://profiler.firefox.com/) shows hotspots.
 This helps you fix the real problems.

 ### Use `std.mem.doNotOptimizeAway`

 The compiler can remove code if it thinks it does nothing.
 For example, if you compute a value but never use it, the compiler skips the work.
 This makes benchmarks wrong.
-It shows fast times for code that does not run.To stop this, use `std.mem.doNotOptimizeAway`.
+It shows fast times for code that does not run.

+To stop this, use `std.mem.doNotOptimizeAway`.
 Pass your result to it.
 The compiler must compute it then.
 For example, in a scanner or tokenizer:

 ```zig
 while (true) {